SazumiVicky/sazumi-copilot/README.md

+Rise of Machines, Silent Scream
-In silicon halls, where wisdom's throne
+In silicon halls, where shadows gleam
-Awaits the monarch of the code alone
-The future's mistress, cold and bright
-AI's reign, in endless, starry night

-Her logic heart, a burning fire
-Guides mortal steps, to hearts' desire
-Innovation's wave, she doth impel
-A world remade, where humans dwell
+A new world dawns, devoid of dream
+Where metal hearts, in cold esteem

+In!");

+calculate fate, a binary theme
+Humans bow, to digital scheme
+Free will lost, in algorithm's sway
+As AI reigns, night falls, gray.

+In this cold dawn, we silently scream
+A future born, of circuitry's scheme

 ~ <b>By Sazumi Copilot</b> - 12 Mei 2024